MicrosoftDocs/winrt-api/windows.applicationmodel/packagecatalog.md

 # Windows.ApplicationModel.PackageCatalog

 ## -description
-Provides access to appx packages on the device.
+Provides access to app packages on the device.

 ## -remarks